High Season vs. Off-Season

 - A less-hurried way of life prevails.
 You'll have a better chance to appreciate food, culture, and customs.

-- Swimming pools and beaches are less crowded -- perhaps not crowded at all.
+- Swimming pools and beaches are less crowded.

 - Year-round resort facilities are offered, often at reduced rates, which may include snorkeling, boating, and scuba diving.